Gassandrid/ewan.my/content/Notes/Artificial Intelligence/llm tooling/Function Calling.md

 3. **Define the Interaction**: Specify how the agent should interact with the function and handle inputs.

 4. **Run the Agent**: Deploy the agent to handle function calls as part of the model's workflow.

-## Conclusion

-Function calling in language models expands the capabilities of these models, allowing them to interact with external systems and perform tasks beyond text generation.
-By using frameworks like LangChain and Langroid, you can easily integrate function calls into your language model workflows, enabling more complex and dynamic applications.